-The project is immediately adjacent to population in the town of Black Canyon City, population about 5,600, Kay Mine Project offers basic services such as fuel, food, and housing.
+The project is immediately adjacent to the town of Black Canyon City, which has a population of about 5,600.
+Black Canyon City offers basic services such as fuel, food, and housing.
 Many private homes have views of the property, so care should be taken before and during exploration and mining operations to consult with and accommodate nearby residents.

-Surface rights for mining on the unpatented claims are held by the United States government and are governed by the Federal Land Policy and Management Act of 1976 and General Mining Act of 1872 as described above, and administered by the federal Bureau of Land Management.
+Surface rights for mining on the unpatented claims are held by the United States government, are governed by the Federal Land Policy and Management Act of 1976 and General Mining Act of 1872 as described above, and administered by the federal Bureau of Land Management.
 Surface rights for mining on the patented claims reside with the patented claim owners as private land.